Aliases for CA12 Gene

 GeneCards Summary for CA12 Gene

 CA12 (Carbonic Anhydrase 12) is a Protein Coding gene.
-Diseases associated with CA12 include Hyperchlorhidrosis, Isolated and Renal Cell Carcinoma.
-Among its related pathways are Nitrogen metabolism and Translational Control.
-GO annotations related to this gene include carbonate dehydratase activity.
+Diseases associated with CA12 include Hyperchlorhidrosis, Isolated and Degenerative Disc Disease.
+Among its related pathways are Nitrogen metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.

 UniProtKB/Swiss-Prot for CA12 Gene